libhal/vex-irb-adapter/README.md

 }
 ```

-## Getting Started (Adapter)
+## Programming the Adapter

+> [!NOTE]
+> If an adapter has been provided to you by an instructor of your class, such
+> as the E10 course at San Jose State University, then the device has been
+> pre-programmed and should work out of the box.
+If the device does not work
+> report it to your instructor and request a replacement if one exists.

 Adapters must be programmed in order to work properly.
 We **highly recommend**
 using the Web Flasher method for programming the devices as it is the most
 straight forward.
-The USB-C port needed for programming which is covered by the
+The USB-C port to program the device is covered by the
 top case.
+To remove the top case cover, locate the three screws on the bottom
+of the case, and unscrewed them.
+The top should come off with the board still
-Three screws on the bottom of the case can be unscrewed to release the
+connected to the bottom of the case.
-top from the bottom.

 ![](assets/case-bottom.jpg)
 ![](assets/case-off.jpg)